moisesjbc/moblok/README.md

 1. Go to the [releases page](https://github.com/Neodivert/moblok/releases).
 2. Find and download the latest release that matches your OS and architecture.
 3. (Windows only): Unzip the downloaded file and execute moblok.exe.
 3. (Linux only - DEB): Unzip and install the downloaded DEB package.
-Then, open a terminal and execute "moblok".
+Then, execute Moblok' from Ubuntu's dashboard.
 4. Enjoy!.

 ## Building Moblok' from code